 Achieving present-moment awareness

-The better we are able to do this, the better we will then be able to carry out the remaining steps of Inner Leadership.
-The more we can remain calmly centred and grounded in the present moment, connected with who we are at our best and what matters most to us, the better we will then be able to make clear sense of the situation, find more options to move forward, choose the one that is best for us, and so on.
+The better we can do this, the better we will become able to carry out all the other steps of Inner Leadership: connecting with who we are at our best, making clearer sense of the situation, finding more options to move forward, choosing the best option, and then implementing that — with enthusiasm.

-Present-moment awareness provides the foundation on which everything else builds
+Present-moment awareness is the foundation upon which everything else is built

 How To Come to Present-Moment Awareness:

-To come to present-moment awareness, pause for a second.
+If you want to come to present-moment awareness, pause for a moment.
 Sit or stand still.
 Breathe in and hold your breath for a count of three.
-Then let it out slowly and do the same again.
+Then let it out slowly and count to three again.

-Now bring your attention to what is happening around you.
-What are you seeing, hearing, feeling, tasting, or smelling right now?
-Describe it as if you were describing it to another person.
+Now, bring your attention to what is happening around you.
+What can you see, hear, feel, taste, and smell in this present moment?
+Describe this as if you were describing it to another person.
+This is the reality that is happening around you, in this present moment.

-Now shift your attention to what is happening inside your body.
+Then shift your attention to what is happening in your body.
 Take another deep breath and let it out slowly.
-What are you feeling in your body?
-Where?
+Scan through your body, from your toes to your shoulders, your fingertips to the top of your head.
+What are you feeling in the different parts of your body?
 Describe those feelings as if you were telling another person.
 Are you experiencing any recurrent thoughts?
 What are they?
 Describe them as if to another person.
-Take another deep breath, pause, and let it out slowly.
+Take another deep breath, pause, and slowly release that breath.
+This is the reality that is happening within you, in this present moment.

 Now bring your attention back to your surroundings.
 What is happening around you in this present moment?
 What can you see, hear, feel, taste, or smell?
 Describe it to yourself as if you were describing it to another person.

-Repeat this as many times as you find useful.
+Repeat this cycle as many times as you find useful.

-The more you practice this process, the more you will become aware of the reality of whatever is actually happening here and now, in you and around you, rather than the fantasy of whatever you are thinking or imagining in your mind.
+The more you practice this process, the more you will become aware of the reality that is actually happening in this present moment, in you and around you.
 And the more you practice, the easier it will become.

-As you do this you are likely to notice three things:
+As this happens, you are also likely to notice three things:

-• The more we become detached observers of our own thoughts and feelings (by describing them as if to someone else) the less likely we are to get caught up in them.
-We realise that whatever we might be thinking or feeling now, it is different from what we were thinking or feeling two hours ago or two days ago, and it is different from what we will be thinking or feeling two days from now.
+• The more we become detached observers of our own thoughts and feelings (by describing them as if to somebody else) the less likely we are to get caught up in them.
+We realise that whatever we might be thinking or feeling now is different from what we were thinking or feeling two days ago, and it is different from what we will be thinking or feeling in two or three days’ time.
 Our thoughts and feelings are just experiences we have for a short time.
 They are not reality.

-• The more we notice the details of the reality in and around us, the less we get caught up in the imagined fantasies of our minds.
-Yes the past happened and yes some kind of future is going to happen.
-But it is not happening right now.
-The past is over.
-The future is yet to come.
-Being here now, reconnects us to reality as it truly is, not as we imagine it to be.
-And only when we do that can we truly begin to let go of the past and to build the future we most want to create.
+• The more we notice details of the reality that is actually happening, in us and around us, the less we get caught up in the imagined fantasies of our minds.
+Yes the past happened and yes some sort of future is going to happen.
+But it is not happening now.
+By being here now, we reconnect ourselves to reality as it truly is, rather than to our fantasy.
+And the more we connect with what is truly happening, here and now, the more we can let go of the past and start to build the future we most want to create.

-The better we can come to present-moment awareness, the more antifragile we will become.
-Because as any tightrope walker knows, it is only by achieving present-moment awareness that we become able to focus fully on whatever it is we need to do right here, right now to create the results we most want.
+The better we can come to present-moment awareness, the more antifragile we become.
+Because as any tightrope walker knows, it is only when we are fully focused, undistracted, on what is actually happening, right here, right now, that we can truly do what needs to be done, here and now, to create the outcomes we most want in the future.

-How much of your time do you currently spend thinking about the past, worrying about the future, or imagining things that might or might not be happening far away from you?
-Would it be useful to shift your focus to what is happening, and what you can do about it, right here, right now, in this present moment?
+How much of your time do you currently spend thinking about the past, worrying about the future, or imagining things that might or might not be happening far away?
+Would it be useful to shift your focus back to what is actually happening, here and now, in this present moment, and to what you might then be able to do to achieve what matters most to you?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.